feedhenry/monitjs/README.md

 # monitjs

-A node.js client library for the Monit.
+A node.js client library for interacting with Monit (and converts Monits XML responses into JSON).

 _Copyright 2012, FeedHenry Ltd. Licensed under the
 MIT license, please see the LICENSE file.
 All rights reserved._